biolab/orange2/docs/tutorial/rst/index.rst

 Orange Tutorial
 ###############

 This is a gentle introduction on scripting in Orange.
-Orange is a Python `Python <http://www.python.org/>`_ library, and the tutorial is a guide through Orange scripting in this language.
+Orange is a  `Python <http://www.python.org/>`_ library, and the tutorial is a guide through Orange scripting in this language.

 We here assume you have already `downloaded and installed Orange <http://orange.biolab.si/download/>`_ and have a working version of Python.
 Python scripts can run in a terminal window, integrated environments like `PyCharm <http://www.jetbrains.com/pycharm/>`_ and `PythonWin <http://wiki.python.org/moin/PythonWin>`_, or shells like `iPython <http://ipython.scipy.org/moin/>`_.
 Whichever environment you are using, try now to import Orange.
 Below, we used a Python shell::